 The following are typical examples of chronic conditions and how we would usually deal with them.
 All of these examples assume that the chosen plan provides cover for the particular condition and treatment, that the plan premiums are being paid and that the first symptoms of the condition arose after the start of cover.

-We cover Alan’s initial consultations and tests and advise him that we will cover further consultations with his specialist until his symptoms are well controlled.
+We cover Alan’s initial consultations and tests and advise him that we will cover further consultations with his consultant until his symptoms are well controlled.

-Two years later, Alan’s chest pain recurs more severely and his specialist recommends that he has a heart bypass operation.
+Two years later, Alan’s chest pain recurs more severely and his consultant recommends that he has a heart bypass operation.

 We confirm to Alan that we will cover this operation as it will substantially relieve his symptoms and stabilise the condition.
 We also advise him that we will cover his post-operative check-ups for one year to ensure that his condition has been stabilised.

 Eve has been with VitalityHealth for five years when she develops breathing difficulties.
-Her GP refers her to a specialist who arranges for a number of tests.
+Her GP refers her to a consultant who arranges for a number of tests.
 These reveal that Eve has asthma.
-Her specialist puts her on medication and recommends a follow-up consultation in three months to see if her condition has improved.
-At that consultation Eve states that her breathing has been much better, so the specialist suggests she have check-ups every four months.
+Her consultant puts her on medication and recommends a follow-up consultation in three months to see if her condition has improved.
+At that consultation Eve states that her breathing has been much better, so the consultant suggests she have check-ups every four months.

 We cover Eve’s consultations and tests and agree to pay for her next check-up.
 However, we advise her that we will not be able to cover her regular check-ups after this because her condition is now well controlled.